RedSteelAkaganekou/civpolitics-markdown/IceRail Treaty.md

 2. a channel for exclusive discussion of transport routes (ice, horse, or rail) in which any member territory and agreed upon non member territories may request permission for a rail route under or on territory of a member nation
    * 2.1. if the member states agree on a transport route they may request or require a specific rail standar be followed
-3. a channel for relay of snitches within range public transport lines all of which shall then be listed on this treaty
+3. a channel for relay of snitches within range public transport lines
+4. all of the above shall then be listed on this document
+5. whatever is agreed upon may later be changed by a consensus

 (b) to that end each member must:
 1. provide a namelayer group for reinforcement of ice roads and snitches within range of transport routes inside their territory